 Know Your Resource Types

 Information will come to you in a variety of formats.
 Different types of resources have different authority and credibility cues.
-It is important to know the differences between resource types so that you can make good decisions about which ones to trust and use in your own work.
+It is important to know the basic characteristics of resource types so that you can make good decisions about which ones to trust and use in your own work.

-Check out this AMAZINGLY HELPFUL Infographic on some important differences between resource types, such as how much scrutiny they receive before publication, or how long they take to publish, for another look at resource characteristics. .
+Also, check out this AMAZINGLY HELPFUL Infographic on some important differences between resource types, such as how much scrutiny they receive before publication, or how long they take to publish, for another look at resource characteristics. .

 Lateral Reading Steps